ByteMyDust/TicCatToe/README.md

-# Tic-Cat-Toe - A Memified Cat-Themed TicTacToe
+# TicCatToe - A Memified Cat-Themed TicTacToe

-Tic-Cat-Toe is a fun and quirky implementation of the classic Tic-Tac-Toe game, featuring adorable cat-themed graphics and an entertaining twist on the traditional gameplay.
-This project is built using PhaserJS and TypeScript.
+TicCatToe is a fun and quirky implementation of the classic Tic-Tac-Toe game, featuring adorable cat-themed graphics and an entertaining twist on the traditional gameplay.
+This project is built using TypeScript and PhaserJS.

+Try it out here: https://bytemydust.github.io/TicCatToe

 ## Purpose